There is no such thing as music. Music is not a thing at all but an activity, something that people do.

 and the audience:

-A grand ceremonial space such as this imposes a mode of behavior on those who are unaccustomed to it.
+A grand ceremonial space such as this imposes a mode of behaviour on those who are unaccustomed to it.
 They become somewhat self-conscious, lowering their voices, muting their gestures, looking around them, bearing themselves in general more formally.

 The very form of the auditorium tells us that the performance is aimed not at a community of interacting people but at a collection of individuals, strangers even, who happen to have come together to hear the musical works.
 We leave our sociability behind at the auditorium doors.